Donna O'Connor BSc.(Hons) MBACP(registered)

-I welcome referrals from employers and from IAPT services.
+I welcome referrals from employers, EAP's and from GP / IAPT services.

 I am a member of a group practice of male and female psychotherapeutic counsellors called Counselling Wimbledon, working close to South Wimbledon tube station on the Northern Line on Tuesdays.
 I also have a small practice in Morden, Surrey working daytimes only, and can also offer Skype sessions.

 I am a registered member of the BACP (registration number 117884) and respect and abide by the codes of ethical practice of both the BACP and UKCP.

 Weekdays, Monday to Friday, plus one evening per week (Tuesday).
 Telephone and Skype sessions available.
 Home visits - under certain circumstances following assessment.